sudarsunkannan/CS519/Qemu.md

- # Launching a QEMU using a custom compiled kernel
+ # Launching a QEMU VM with a custom (self-compiled) kernel

  ### Preparing the image file